sam99rhn/PLANAR/README.md

 A web-based tool for drawing and manipulating planar triangulated graphs with dynamic vertex addition.

-## Features

-- Draw planar triangulated graphs
-- Dynamically add vertices to the periphery
-- Zoom and pan functionality
-- Toggle between color and index display
-- Support for up to 10,000 vertices

-## How to Use
+How to Use
+Getting Started

-1. Click "S: Start Graph" to initialize with a basic triangle
+Click "Start Graph" to initialize with a basic triangle

-2. Use "A: Add Vertex" to manually add vertices by selecting two peripheral vertices
+Use "Add Vertex" to manually add vertices by selecting two peripheral vertices

-3. Use "R: Add Random Vertex" to add a vertex at a random position
+Use "Random Vertex" for automatic vertex addition between random peripheral vertices

-4. Use the zoom buttons or mouse wheel to zoom in/out
+Navigation
-5. Click and drag to pan the view
+Pan: Click and drag anywhere on the canvas

+Zoom: Use mouse wheel or the Zoom In/Out buttons

-6. Use "C: Center Graph" to reset the view
+Center View: Click the "Center" button to reset the view

-## Deployment

-This application is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+Go to Vertex: Enter a vertex index and click "Go to Vertex"

+Display Options
+Toggle Display: Switch between showing vertex indices and color values

+Theme Toggle: Switch between dark and light mode using the sun/moon icon

+Controls Layout
+Top Bar
+Start Graph

+Random Vertex

+Add Vertex

+Theme Toggle

+Right Side
+Toggle Display

+Bottom Center
+Zoom In

+Zoom Out

+Center View

+Left Side
+Vertex index input

+Go to Vertex button

+Bottom Right
+Tutorial button (question mark icon)

+Technical Details
+Graph Representation
+The application represents graphs using:

+Vertex list with properties (position, index, color, colorValue)

+Edge list connecting vertices

+Periphery tracking for proper vertex addition

+Algorithms
+Planar graph maintenance with triangulation

+Curved edge rendering for visual clarity

+Automatic vertex placement with periphery consideration